LiangliangNan/PolyFit/ReadMe.md

 ---

 ### Obtaining PolyFit
-Prebuilt executable files (for 64-bit Windows 10 only) are available [here](https://github.com/LiangliangNan/PolyFit/releases).
+Prebuilt executable files (for both Windows and Mac) are available [here](https://github.com/LiangliangNan/PolyFit/releases).

 You can also build PolyFit from the source code: